adhikarisarthak/mylifeplanner/README.md

   + Add remove function
   + Make sure when remove, the entries is not removed entirely, but everything on it will be blank
   + Fix up Print with the remove so that non-blank entries are displaying

+## Version 0 Beta 1.2.3:
+- Fixes:
+  + Added remove function
+  + When removed, entry became blank instead of completely remove.
+This is in order to hold the integrity of JSON structure
+  + Print now print non-blank entries for users